viktorradu/powerbi-audit-activity/README.md

 # Export Power BI activity events associated with a specific workspace

 The script will prompt for credential using the browser.
-Many othe authentication methods are supported by the DefaultAzureCredential class.
+Many other authentication methods are supported by the DefaultAzureCredential class.
 Refer to the Azure Identity [documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/identity/azure-identity#defaultazurecredential)

 Install the Azure Identity package:
 ```